Strategic Cereal Farm East

 About Strategic Cereal Farm East

-- Brian Barker and his cousin Patrick run E.J.
+- Brian Barker and his cousin, Patrick, run E.J.
 Barker & Sons, a family farm partnership and contracting business in Suffolk dating back to 1957

 - The family owned 513ha arable farm business is farmed on a traditional 12- year rotation, incorporating winter wheat for feed, herbage grass seed and break crops of spring barley, beans, oilseed rape or linseed

-- Environmental consideration is crucial to the running of the business and remains a key factor in all decision-making on farm.
+- Environmental consideration is crucial to the running of the business and remains a key factor in all decision-making on farm

-Strategic Farm East Demonstrations
+Strategic Farm East on-farm trials